 During the month of October DiCE is highlighting the signs and symptoms of this cancer along with the key facts on prevention and treatment.
 This includes the fact that it can be challenging to diagnose due to lack of early symptoms, and difficult to treat due to its complexity particularly as many patients also have a second disease – cirrhosis of the liver.

 But we are optimistic.
 Many of the risk factors associated with liver cancer are preventable or modifiable.

-To spread the word and mark the month, DiCE has produced a campaign to help raise awareness across Europe.
-This includes the launching of a White Paper, Liver Cancer No Patient Left Behind at a European policy event on October 26 together with its partner the European Liver Patients’ Association and the sharing of messages throughout the month on social media, inviting our Members to also spread the word in their countries.
-These materials are also supported by an liver cancer in Europe infographic and a health economic factsheet.
+To spread the word and mark the month, DiCE has partnered with the European Liver Patient’s Association (ELPA) and produced a campaign to help raise awareness across Europe.
+Campaign resources include a White Paper, Liver Cancer No Patient Left Behind, supported by a Liver Cancer in Europe Infographic and a Health Economic Factsheet, in addition to awareness messages to be shared across social media platforms throughout the month.
+We invite our Members to also spread the word in their countries.

 This year DiCE and ELPA will also host a high-level, in-person European policy event – Liver Cancer: No Patient Left Behind, Optimising the European Response on October 12th at the European Parliament, with the aim of bringing together experts, policy-makers, patients and other stakeholders active in the field of liver cancer from European health organizations, our member organizations and medical community.